 Another guerrilla tactic is reimagining cold outreach with a hyper-personalized touch.
 Instead of sending generic outreach emails that get ignored, take the time to forge relationships before pitching anything.

-Dive deep into understanding the people you’re targeting—engage with their content, comment on their posts, share their articles, and contribute meaningfully.
+Dive deep into understanding the people you’re targeting and engage with their content, comment on their posts, share their articles, and contribute meaningfully.

 When you do reach out, mention specific aspects of their work that resonate with you.